What’s up, guys? We have got the very best top 10 boots specifically for kids.

 3. Adidas Predator 18+

 Coming in at #3 and taking our bronze position is the Adidas Predator 18+.
-Now these are actually little bit cheaper than the Puma Future 18.1.
+Now, these are actually a little bit cheaper than the Puma Future 18.1.
 Paul Pogba is the main player for the Predator 18+ from Manchester United.
-Now some of my favourite things about the Predator 18+ is what I mentioned when talking about the Predator 18.1.
-This control skin in upper is so lovely to feel and also play in.
+Now some of my favorite things about the Predator 18+ are what I mentioned when talking about the Predator 18.1.
+This control skin in the upper is so lovely to feel and also play in.
 It’s so soft straight out of the box just like butter, flexible and also there’s such a high level of grip as well.
 In terms of synthetic uppers, I think this might be my favourite from any boot on the market right now.

 4. Nike Tiempo Legend VII Elite

 Just missing out on our top 3 is the Nike Tiempo Legend VII Elite coming in at #4.
 Now, the first thing to mention is that these boots are incredibly good value for money which also makes them the cheapest boot in our entire top 10 list.
 Sergio Ramos is their main player to lace up in these boots.
-Alongside some other world class defenders.
-Now, my favourite thing about the Tiempo legend VII Elite is that premium tailor, the upper is so soft and flexible which also makes the boot very comfortable as well.
-Most of the boots we featured are all about performance but the legend VII Elite are all about comfort with the high quality leather.
+Alongside some other world-class defenders.
+Now, my favorite thing about the Tiempo legend VII Elite is that premium tailor, the upper is so soft and flexible which also makes the boot very comfortable as well.
+Most of the boots we featured are all about performance but the legend VII Elite is all about comfort with the high-quality leather.

-Now the only problems are these are much more like the adults pro version rather that adult elite version.
+Now the only problems are these are much more like the adults pro version rather than adult elite version.
 And there’s also no pro for youth either, just academies or clubs.